 Here is my tale of how to succeed in having an awesome fun day in Orange County, California.
 Or why you should never buy a meal on Groupon no matter how inexpensive the lobster sounds.

 Let me tell you a thing about Orange County, California.
-It is such a beautiful place that I recommend it to all of my friends!
+It is such a beautiful place that I recommended it to all of my friends!
 One of the people I recommended it to recently went and loved it so much that they’re currently looking at Homes For Sale In Huntington Beach.
 Another feather in the Orange County cap is that it is full of the most amazing restaurants ever.
 The best part is a lot of them are healthy and many offer fantastic fresh seafood.
 These are some of my favorite food options.
 So the very rare times that I go to Orange County, as a healthy foodie I plan out in advance where I’m going to eat and all of the delicious things I will eat that day.
 Sometimes I even go to my favorite restaurants and bring an ice chest so that I can bring all of the amazing food back to home (Big Bear Lake) with me.

 I live in a small rural ski resort town that is not Telluride, Colorado.
 We do not have healthy restaurants.
 When I’m at a beach city like Newport Beach or Laguna Beach, California I take advantage of all the quinoa, brown rice and beets I can find.